hcutler/nlp-testing/README.md

 # hypothesis-testing
-testing different NLP tools (spaCy, nltk and others) to analyze corpus of blog content about civic tech
+Testing different NLP tools (spaCy, nltk and others) to analyze corpus of blog content about civic tech